raresgoidescu/keywave/README.md

 ### Client Connect / Disconnect and the server socket map

+We use a dictionary to map the client's username to its respective socket.
+This allows us to easily send messages to a specific client by looking up the socket associated with the username.

+To do this, we wrote a wrapper class `GenericMap` that provides a generic way to map keys to values.
+The class provides methods to add, remove, and get values associated with keys.

-The server uses a `map` to store `client_id -> client_socket` records, to be able to quickly retrieve the socket of a specific target user and forward a message to them.
+We then used this class to create a mapping of usernames to sockets (`client_id: int -> socket: socket.socket`) to be able to quickly retrieve the socket of a specific target user and forward a message to them.
 This map is also used to check whether a given user is connected to the server right now, which helps, for example, when a user is trying to join a chat room with someone who is not online.

+(<ins>*Note*</ins>: This was also tested in the `tests/test_client_socket_map.py` script using the `unittest` module)

 The `client connected` and `client disconnected` events are received on the listener socket and are handled on the server by adding or removing an entry from the map.
 For every `client connected` event, a `thread` is started to handle that client's requests.